Memphis Schools with Teaching Programs

 Master of Arts in Teaching in Elementary Education

-Master of Arts in Teaching and Middle School/Special Education Licensure
+Master of Arts in Teaching and K-12/Special Education Licensure

-This degree program is designed for students who wish to earn dual certification in both middle school teaching and special education.
-It is divided into three levels.
-At level one, students take 21 credit hours in professional core courses and 13 credit hours of fieldwork.
-Level two requires 15 credit hours in the professional specialization and 48 hours of fieldwork.
-At level three, students conclude their studies with nine credit hours in professional development, which includes a practicum, student teaching and a seminar.
+This degree program is designed for students who wish to earn dual certification in both K-12 school teaching and special education.
+It is divided into two levels.
+At level one, students take four course in professional core courses.
+Level two requires five courses in the professional specialization.
+Clinical experience will also be required for the completion of this program.

 Christian Brothers University

 Founded in 1871 by the Institute of the Brothers of Christian Schools, this institution began as a community school that taught students of all ages, from elementary school through college.
 It became a four-year college in 1955 and began to instruct prospective secondary teachers in 1969.
 CBU now offers a variety of undergraduate, graduate and licensure programs in teaching.